andresterba/waybar-issues/README.md

 # waybar-issues

-Get your open issues into waybar.
+Get your open issues and merge requests into waybar.

 ## Api tokens